openharmony/docs/en/application-dev/ui/ui-ts-building-category-list-layout.md

     )
     ```

     The  **ForEach**  group has three parameters.
 The first parameter is the array to be traversed, the second parameter is the lambda function for generating child components, and the third parameter is the key value generator.
 The third parameter is optional.
-However, for performance reasons, it is strongly recommended that you provide it.  **keyGenerator**  enables the development framework to better recognize array changes without having to rebuild all nodes due to item changes.
+Yet, for performance reasons, it is strongly recommended that you provide it.  **keyGenerator**  enables the development framework to better recognize array changes without having to rebuild all nodes after item changes.

     Traverse the  **foodItems**  array to cyclically create the  **ListItem**  component.
-Each item in  **foodItems**  is passed as a parameter to the  **FoodListItem**  component.
+Pass each item in  **foodItems**  as a parameter to the  **FoodListItem**  component.

     ```
     ForEach(this.foodItems, item => {